jornane/php-saml-sp/README.md

 Two examples are provided in the `example/` directory.
 In order test them:

-    $ composer install
+    $ /path/to/composer install
     $ php -S localhost:8081 -t example

 The example performs authentication and shows the attributes received from the IdP.
-It does not support logout at the IdP, but instead performs a "local" logout (and then redirects again to the IdP).
+It also supports logout at the IdP if supported by the IdP.

 With your browser you can go to [http://localhost:8081/](http://localhost:8081/).
 The example will redirect